 What Is Considered Bad Credit?

-Strategies for Refinancing a Student Loan With Bad Credit
+Strategies for Refinancing With Bad Credit

-You can obtain a free copy of your credit report at annualcreditreport.com from each of the three major credit bureaus — Equifax, Experian, and TransUnion — which track your credit.
+You can obtain a free copy of your credit report at AnnualCreditReport.com from each of the three major credit bureaus — Equifax, Experian, and TransUnion — which track your credit.

-Refinancing With a Cosigner
+Refinance With a Cosigner

 Refinancing student debt with a cosigner means that you ask someone else to agree to help you repay a loan along with you.
 Cosigners are equally obligated to repay a student loan and are liable if you fail to repay your loan.
 Any missed payments will affect both you and your cosigner’s credit history.

-Improving Your Credit Score
+Build Your Credit Score

 • Make on-time payments: Making all payments on time is one of the best ways to improve your credit score.
 You may want to consider setting up auto pay to avoid missing or making late payments.